 A copy of the plan and or any revisions to the plan shall be retained for the duration of the project.

-1.3.1 Project Management Plan Review
+1.1.1 Construction Environmental Management Plan Review

-A W Edwards shall review and as necessary revise this Project management plan to ensure that it remains up to
+A W Edwards shall review and as necessary revise this Construction Environmental Management Plan to ensure that it remains up to date.

 This management plan will be reviewed each 6 months.